What should I Know Regarding Pregnancy, Nursing and Administering Aspirin-Caffeine-Dihydrocodein to Children or the Elderly?

-- management or monitoring precaution: Gastrointestinal-Aspirin doses > 325 mg/day carry an increased risk for hemorrhage, GI bleed and ulceration.
+- management or monitoring precaution: Gastrointestinal-Aspirin doses > 325 mg/day carry an increased risk for hemorrhage, GI bleed, exacerbate or cause ulceration.
 Lower doses preferred.

 - management or monitoring precaution: Pulmonary-Life threatening respiratory depression is more likely to occur with high doses, SR products, cachexia, or debilitation due to altered pharmacokinetics with poor fat stores, muscle wasting, or altered clearance.
 Monitor closely at initiation and with dose titration.
 Neuro/Psych-Risk for increased confusion and delirium.
 May increase fall risk.
 Avoid treatment with 3 or more CNS active drugs.
 Gastrointestinal-Constipation risk.
 Urogenital-Urinary retention risk.

 - management or monitoring precaution: Adverse CNS effects of insomnia, restlessness, nervousness, and mild delirium, more severe in children.

 - Severe Precaution: Contraindicated for pain management post-surgical tonsillectomy and or adenoidectomy.
 Respiratory depression and death reported in CYP2D6 ultra-rapid metabolizer patients post tonsillectomy or adenoidectomy.
 Avoid in patient with obesity, obstructive sleep apnea, asthma or other underlying breathing problem.